 - Shortness of breath

 Psychologists agree that anxiety can make a person more fearful, irritable, and unable to relax.
 This can lead to a feeling of overwhelming desire to seek the reassurance of others, increasing the chances of dependency on others.

-Other danger psychologists warn us about is the risk of dependencies: trying to cope with the stress and anxiety, a person may feel tempted to start smoking, drinking, or even taking drugs.
+Other danger psychologists warn us about is the risk of dependencies: trying to cope with the stress and anxiety, a person may feel tempted to start smoking or drinking.

 How Anxiety Affects Sufferers’ Lives

 If anxiety crosses a certain level of intensity, it may become difficult for the person experiencing it to hold on to a job, to maintain good relationships or enjoy free time.
 Sleep problems may worsen and reduce the person’s ability to cope.
 Studies made in psychology conclude that there are many types of anxiety disorders including panic disorder, agoraphobia, specific phobia, social anxiety disorder, obsessive-compulsive disorder, post-traumatic stress disorder and generalised anxiety disorder.

 People are different, and not all of us experience anxiety at the same level.
 Why some people are more anxious than others, is explained by a series of personal circumstances as personality traits, past experiences or social factors.
 Unsolved problems from the past, distressing situations, can have repercussions in the present, making the person anxious about facing similar situations again.
 A family with an anxious behaviour may induce to their child, feelings of anxiety and insecurity, determining him to respond the same way his family has.
 Some theories in psychology suggest that a person may inherit a tendency to be more anxious, becoming a part of his personality.